City of God (2011 film)

 City of God is a 2011 Indian Malayalam-language crime thriller film directed by Lijo Jose Pellissery and written by Babu Janardhanan.
-It tells the story of Tamil migrant workers and a team of land mafia criminals in the city of Cochin, Kerala, India.
+It tells the story of Tamil migrant workers and a team of land mafia gangsters in the city of Kochi, Kerala.
 It stars Prithviraj Sukumaran, Indrajith Sukumaran, Rajeev Pillai, Rohini, Parvathy Thiruvothu, Rima Kallingal and Swetha Menon.

-The film uses the hyperlink cinema format as its narrative structure, a technique first used by Satyajit Ray in his Kanchenjungha (1962).
+The film uses the hyperlink cinema format as its narrative structure, a technique first used by Satyajit Ray in his film Kanchenjungha (1962).
 City of God is not a remake and shares no resemblance to the 2002 Brazilian film of the same name, although both use non-linear narrative structure.
 The film was subsequently dubbed and released in Hindi under the same name by Wide Angle Media in 2014.

-City of God was one of the first among the "Malayalam New Wave" movies, although the trend was just becoming recognised during 2011.
-Despite getting critical acclaim, the movie was an average hit at the box-office.
+City of God was one of the first among the "Malayalam New Wave" films, although the trend was just becoming recognised during 2011.
+Despite getting critical acclaim, the film was an average venture at the box office.